 Preheat oven to 350 degrees F.

 Combine coconut oil and sugar in a bowl and mix until well combined.
 My coconut oil was solidified with a very similar consistency to shortening.
 If yours is runny you might want to place it in the fridge until it firms up.
 Add egg and banana and mix till combined.
-Add the flour, oats, baking soda, salt, and cinnamon and mix until combined.
+Add the flour, oats, baking powder, salt, and cinnamon and mix until combined.
 Add the chocolate chips and mix until combined.

 Scoop dough into small balls and place balls a few inches apart onto cookie sheets lined with parchment.